jsmith628/maths-traits/README.md

 as able to do things like Euclidean division

 To accomplish this goal, the provided framework provided is built with a number of design considerations:
-* For ease of use and implementation, the included systems utilize standard Rust or well established libraries, like `num_traits`, whenever possible instead of creating new systems.
+* For ease of use and implementation, the included systems utilize [standard Rust][std] or well established libraries, like [`num_traits`], whenever possible instead of creating new systems.
 * Traits representing operations or properties and traits representing particular kinds of structures have been seperated in distinct sets of feature traits and distinct sets of trait aliases.
 This way, implementation of the structures is a simple matter of implementing the features and using